 Common Anxiety Medications, Types of Medication for Anxiety & Side Effects

-At We Level Up Florida Treatment Center, we provide world-class care with round-the-clock medical professionals available to help you cope.
+We Level Up Florida Treatment Center provides world-class care with round-the-clock medical professionals to help you cope.
 In addition, we work as an integrated team providing information about common anxiety medications and other aspects of treatment.

 Everything You Need to Know About Common Anxiety Medications

-The term anxiety encompasses feelings of worry, fear, and unease.
-Although it is normal to experience some level of anxiety at times, intense or persistent anxiety may be indicative of an anxiety disorder.
-According to several large surveys, up to 33.7 percent [1] of people experience some form of anxiety disorder during their lifetime.
+Worry, fear, and uneasiness are all emotions that are referred to as anxiety.
+Although it is normal to experience some level of anxiety at times, intense or persistent anxiety may indicate an anxiety disorder.
+According to several extensive surveys, up to 33.7 percent [1] of people experience some form of anxiety disorder during their lifetime.
 Common anxiety medications are available to treat anxiety disorders.
-Doctors may prescribe a good medication for anxiety and depression alone or in combination with cognitive-behavioral therapy (CBT) or another kind of therapy.
+Doctors may prescribe a good medication for anxiety and depression alone or in combination with cognitive-behavioral therapy (CBT) or other therapy.

-Learn more by taking the “Do I have Anxiety Disorder Quiz”.
+Learn more by taking the “Do I have Anxiety Disorder Quiz.”
 Find out more about anxiety disorder signs & symptoms.
-Learn if these anxiety attributes are applicable to your personal situation.
-Please make sure to always seek the advice of a healthcare professional in diagnosing mental health issues like anxiety.
+Learn if these anxiety attributes apply to your situation.
+Please always seek the advice of a healthcare professional in diagnosing mental health issues like anxiety.

-In the follow-up “Do I have Anxiety Disorder Quiz”, the more times you answered yes on the anxiety disorder quiz, the more likely it is you may suffer from an anxiety disorder.
+In the follow-up “Do I have Anxiety Disorder Quiz,” the more times you answered yes on the anxiety disorder quiz, the more likely you are to suffer from an anxiety disorder.
 The anxiety quiz questions are designed to indicate an anxiety disorder.
-But an additional screening for conditions that may complicate anxiety disorders such as depression or substance use may be warranted.
+But it could be necessary to do a second screening for illnesses like depression or substance abuse that could make an anxiety problem worse.

 If you believe you suffer from an anxiety disorder, consult your primary care doctor for an exam.
 The examination can first rule out physical or environmental causes with traits similar to anxiety.
-Other ailments like ulcers, asthma, or an overactive thyroid, as well as the overuse of substances that can cause anxiety symptoms, especially caffeine, diet pills, or decongestants, should be part of an overall anxiety diagnosis review.
+Other ailments like ulcers, asthma, an overactive thyroid, and the overuse of substances that can cause anxiety symptoms, especially caffeine, diet pills, or decongestants, should be part of an overall anxiety diagnosis review.

 Get clarify.
 Get Help.
 Call us for a free in-depth mental health assessment.